syncfusion-content/javascript-docs/js/Kanban/Context-Menu.md

 ---
 layout: post
 title: context menu
-description: context menu
+description: This section explains how to enable context menu and its functionalities using the Syncfusion JavaScript Kanban component.
 documentation: ug
 platform: js
 keywords: context menu ,kanban context menu